twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 Included templates have access to the variables of the active context.

-An included file can be evaluated in the sandbox environment by appending `sandboxed` at the end if the `escaper` extension has been enabled:

-    [twig]
-    {% include 'user.html' sandboxed %}

 You can also restrict the variables passed to the template by explicitly pass them as an array: